 Police department crime bulletins

 Each year, the UCSF Police department compiles a crime report to promote awareness of crime activities.
 We strongly encourage you to read the report so that you know what safety precautions you can take.
 Your awareness can help prevent future crimes.
+Details:

 If you have a laptop, we strongly recommend that you: